Probate & Estate Administration

 What is Probate Court?

-A. Probate begins and ends with the special Probate Court set up in each state to handle estate issues.
+Probate begins and ends with the special Probate Court set up in each state to handle estate issues.
 (Sometimes known as the Orphan’s or Chancery Court in certain states.)
 All actions taken regarding the estate are accountable to this court, and must be noted and reported regularly.
 This court is staffed by special judges qualified to oversee estate resolution issues.

 Does the Trust Administration process take a long time?

-A. To summarize the process, trust administration can be broken into five basic steps:
+To summarize the process, trust administration can be broken into five basic steps:

 - Inventory assets